Josef Mengele: Later developments

 In 2007, the United States Holocaust Memorial Museum received as a donation the Höcker Album, an album of photographs of Auschwitz staff taken by Karl-Friedrich Höcker.
 Eight of the photographs include Mengele.
 In February 2010, a 180-page volume of Mengele's diary was sold by Alexander Autographs at auction for an undisclosed sum to the grandson of a Holocaust survivor.
 The unidentified previous owner, who acquired the journals in Brazil, was reported to be close to the Mengele family.
 A Holocaust survivors' organization described the sale as "a cynical act of exploitation aimed at profiting from the writings of one of the most heinous Nazi criminals".
 Rabbi Marvin Hier of the Simon Wiesenthal Center was glad to see the diary fall into Jewish hands, calling the acquisition significant.
 In 2011 (centenary of Mengele's birth), a further 31 volumes of Mengele's diaries were sold—again amidst protests—by the same auction house to an undisclosed collector of World War II memorabilia for US$245,000.

+In 2026, after decades of unsuccessful requests for declassification, the Swiss Federal Intelligence Service announced that it would grant historians conditional access to long-sealed federal files relating to Mengele.
+The files concern suspicions that Mengele may have travelled through or stayed in Switzerland in the late 1950s and early 1960s, and were sealed until 2071 on grounds of national security and protection of the extended family.
+While researching Switzerland's role as a possible transit country for fugitive Nazis, historian Regula Bochsler discovered that Austrian intelligence warned Swiss authorities in June 1961 that Mengele might be on Swiss territory.
+Zurich police records showed that Mengele's wife had applied for permanent residency and rented an apartment near Zurich Airport, which was placed under police surveillance.

+After being denied access to the archives, Historian Gérard Wettstein challenged the decision in court in 2025, arguing that the prolonged classification fuelled speculation regarding Switzerland’s postwar handling of fugitive Nazi war criminals.
+Historian Jakob Tanner noted the case reflects broader tensions in Switzerland between national security secrecy and historical transparency concerning the country’s wartime and postwar conduct.